The Merchant Navy Crest

 The Red Duster

-Miss Elisabeth [Betty] Birchman, a survivor from ss CITY OF CAIRO, No.7 lifeboat, sent a letter to the Ellerman Hall Line on 21st April 1943.
+Miss Elizabeth [Betty] Birchman, a survivor from ss CITY OF CAIRO, No.7 lifeboat, sent letters to the Ellerman Hall Line on 21st April 1943.

-I am very grateful to Mark Wardel, for permission to show it on this site.
+I am very grateful to Mark Wardel, and Sarah Quantrill for permission to show them on this site.

 ellerman hall houseflag